valerioleo/website/docs/faq.md

  <br/>

 A:
 If data is loaded from the host to restrict guest program size, the most significant limitation on zkVM data processing is a constraint on instruction cycles.
-The zkVM supports programs up to a number of instruction cycles determined by the upper limit for the method ID (which must include a Merkle tree of all program instruction cycles).
 Loading data into the guest costs instruction cycles, as does data processing.

 There are workarounds for data limitations if the data is only included to ensure that its integrity becomes part of the proof of computation.
 If the data can be processed externally and simply needs to be verifiably unchanged, consider processing data externally and sending the guest a Merkle proof or (if no processing is needed) generating a SHA of a large dataset.

-In the future, we plan to lift these processing limitations (with execution time tradeoffs or sufficient hardware to parallelize instructions).
+In the future, we plan to lift these processing limitations using continuations and recursion.
 </details>
  <br/>